SKOHN7/react-training-1/README.md

-This is my practice code.
+This is my practice React project.
 I made a task manager.